SCOTTISH GOLF TRANSPORT, THE LOWDOWN, THE PROS, THE CONS & OPTIONS

-When beginning our appraisal of scottish golf transport we thought it sensible to start with the point of arrival.
+When beginning our appraisal of Scottish golf transport we thought it sensible to start with the point of arrival.
 Edinburgh is the logical airport for most golf tours.
-United Airlines has two direct flights from Newark New Jersdey daily landing at 07.55 and 09.45 respectively.
+United Airlines has two direct flights from Newark New Jersey daily landing at 07.55 and 09.45 respectively.
 Otherwise there are direct flights from Chicago, and Philadelphia.

 Edinburgh airport is located on the west side of the city and reasonably convenient for ‘getting away’ especially for Fife and St Andrews.

 A couple of itineraries involve starting in Northern Ireland.
 It’s normally worth giving strong consideration towards arriving in Dublin and then transferring over-land (2 hours).
 Dublin is very often the cheapest North Atlantic route.
 Alternatively fly to any English hub (London, Manchester, or Birmingham) for regularly local connections to Belfast.
 The cost of international flights do not appear in our price lists